carmenbianca/report-liferay/plan.md

 In line with Verhoeven [-@verhoeven-2018, chap.
 5], find here a clarification of the terms used in the main question.

-- Demands, requirements and limitations --- Sub-question @needs from section
+- Demands, requirements, and limitations --- Sub-question @needs from section
   \ref{sub-questions} will fully detail what these words actually entail.
 For the purposes of this section, consider this a combination of Liferay's wants and limits.